FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 Recording: https://youtu.be/38oW2-jAk6k

 Note: The structure shown in the YouTube video was made at commit [e08cba0](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/e08cba0fd2dee93d267b618ae4f70846e8c5f646).
 A few improvements have been made since then.
-You can revert to this commit to get an exact replica of what was shown in the video.
+You can revert to this commit if you want an exact replica of what was shown in the video.

 ## Arrangement
 Instrumentation: